mialkin/docs/unix/ssh.md

 ssh-copy-id -i ~/.ssh/gitlab remote_username@remote_host
 ```

+This logs into the server host, and copies keys to the server, and configures them to grant access by adding them to the `authorized_keys` file.
+The copying may ask for a password or other authentication for the server.

+Only the public key is copied to the server.
+The private key should never be copied to another machine.

 After that connect to server and make sure that your public key was added there:

 ```bash